 10 Days in the Italian Riviera: Day IX – Viareggio

 Viareggio is the second largest city within the Italian Riviera.
-It is the embodiment of the Italian Riviera region as it contains all the attractions, features, and facilities that the region has to offer.
+It is the embodiment of the Italian Riviera region as it contains all the attractions, features, and facilities that the area has to offer.

 Watch Birds at Lake Massaciuccoli Park

-If you are a fan of watching birds you are not left out either.
-Lake Massaciuccoli Park which is not so far from downtown Viareggio shall come to your rescue.
+If you are a fan of watching birds, you are not left out either.
+Lake Massaciuccoli Park, which is not so far from downtown Viareggio, shall come to your rescue.
 Even though it is called a lake, it is for all practical purposes a swamp.

 It is smaller and shallower than standard lakes.
 It measures a paltry 6.9 square km and is home to several bird species.
-The sunset is a perfect time to take photos of the lake too.
+The sunset is a perfect time to take photos of the pond too.